Suzuka 1000 km: Suzuka 1000km (1966–1973, 1980–2017)

-The Suzuka 1000km was first held as a standalone event on 26 June 1966.
-It was one of three long-distance endurance races held at Suzuka Circuit during the 1960s, alongside the Suzuka 500km and Suzuka 12 Hours.
+The Suzuka 1000km was first held on 26 June 1966.
+It was one of three long-distance endurance races held annually at Suzuka Circuit during the 1960s, alongside the Suzuka 500km and Suzuka 12 Hours.
 These three races would form the short-lived Suzuka Circuit Endurance Series which was run from 1967 to 1970.

 The race went on hiatus from 1974 until 1979 as a consequence of the 1970s energy crisis, but returned in 1980 as a non-championship endurance race, and was held in the fourth weekend of August for the first time.
 With the exception of the 1989 race that was delayed to December due to inclement weather, the Suzuka 1000km would continue to take place in the third or fourth weekend of August every year through 2019.
-Foreign teams entered the race for the first time in 1981.
+Foreign teams entered the race for the first time in 1981 when the event renamed to the International Suzuka 1000km.

-From 1983 to 1991, the Suzuka 1000km was part of the All Japan Endurance Championship (renamed to the All Japan Sports Prototype Championship in 1987).
-In 1992, the race was added to the FIA World Sportscar Championship calendar, but the series folded after the 1992 season, which meant that the 1993 race would be run as a non-championship round.
+From 1983 to 1991, the International Suzuka 1000km was part of the All Japan Endurance Championship (renamed to the All Japan Sports Prototype Championship in 1987).
+In 1992, the race was added to the FIA World Sportscar Championship calendar, but the series folded after the 1992 season, which meant that the 1993 race would ultimately be run as a non-championship round.

-In 1994, the Suzuka 1000km became part of the inaugural BPR Global GT Series calendar.
-Pokka became the new title sponsor of the race, and the Pokka 1000km continued as a championship round of the BPR Global GT Series and its successor, the FIA GT Championship, through 1998.
+In 1994, the Suzuka 1000km was added to the inaugural BPR Global GT Series calendar.
+Pokka became the new title sponsor of the race, and the Pokka 1000km continued as a championship round of both the BPR Global GT Series and its successor, the FIA GT Championship, through 1998.

 When the race was dropped from the FIA GT calendar in 1999, the Pokka 1000km reverted to a non-championship endurance race.
 Through 2005, the race was open to GT500 and GT300 cars from the All Japan Grand Touring Car Championship (JGTC), as well as cars from the Super Taikyu Series and the Suzuka Circuit Clubman races.

-On 12 August 2005, it was announced that the race would become part of the newly-renamed Autobacs Super GT Series championship, beginning in 2006.
+On 12 August 2005, it was announced that the race would become part of the recently renamed Super GT Series championship, beginning in 2006.
 Upon its inclusion, the Suzuka 1000km became the longest and most prestigious event on the Super GT calendar during this time period, and also paid the most championship points of any round on the calendar.

 Due to the effects of the Great Recession in Japan, the race was shortened to 700 kilometres from 2009 to 2010, and the race was renamed to the Pokka GT Summer Special.
 A second national crisis, the Great Tōhoku earthquake and tsunami, led to the event being shortened further to 500 kilometres in 2011.
-The original 1000 kilometre distance was restored from 2012.
+The original 1000 kilometre distance and race name was restored from 2012.